 It’s a Little Dull

-One of the main gripes you’ll hear from expats living in Kuwait is that there’s nothing to do.
+One of the main gripes you’ll hear from ex-pats living in Kuwait is that there’s nothing to do.
 That’s not strictly true.
-There are an abundance of shops and restaurants, but it’s not long before you’ve filled your wardrobe to bursting and gained 8lbs.
+There is an abundance of shops and restaurants, but it’s not long before you’ve filled your wardrobe to bursting and gained 8lbs.
 Once the novelty of The Avenues and Talabat wear off, it really can become a little boring.

 Any time you move to a new country you’re going to initially struggle to adjust to the way things are done there.
 Things that may have been simple at home such as making a bank transfer can take hours.
 Buying faulty electronics and trying to return them can be a nightmare, even though they are sold broken and are well within the warranty.
 Banks can massively breach data protection procedures and give out your personal information to random people.
 Online order delivery can be a hassle if you don’t have an official address.
 While running errands in Kuwait can really test your patience.